romainlafarguette/romainlafarguette.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to the website of Romain Lafarguette (罗哲文), Ph.D., quant economist and technical assistance mission chief at the International  Monetary Fund  (IMF) in  Washington  D.C.
+Welcome to the website of Romain Lafarguette (罗哲文), Ph.D., quant and technical assistance mission chief at the International  Monetary Fund  (IMF) in  Washington  D.C.

 I  work  for the Monetary and Capital  Markets department of the IMF, in the